Celebrate Human Achievement Day!

 Our most awesome achievement is the creation of our own moral characters, cultivating in ourselves the virtues of rationality, personal responsibility, courage, discipline, fortitude, integrity, independent judgment, and benevolence.

-Achievement requires the liberty to act, a free-market system in which all entrepreneurs—a Thomas Edison, Henry Ford, Steve Jobs, Jeff Bezos—can pursue a vision without begging permission from myriad government agencies, their neighbors, or anyone else.
+Achievement requires the liberty to act, a free-market system in which all entrepreneurs—a Thomas Edison, Henry Ford, Steve Jobs, Jeff Bezos, Elon Musk—can pursue a vision without begging permission from myriad government agencies, their neighbors, or anyone else.
 We all, of course, should be free to convince potential partners, friends, and neighbors to join us voluntarily in promising enterprises—for-profit, non-profit, social, and civic enterprises alike!—just as we at the Human Achievement Alliance invite you to be our partners in celebrating this special day!

 The Human Achievement Alliance offers you ideas and materials to help you be a leader promoting and celebrating October 21st as Human Achievement Day.
-(You can check out our expanding toolkit at www.humanachievementalliance.org!)
+(See our toolkit at www.humanachievementalliance.org!)
 One of your achievements can be contacting us with your own ideas.
-Synergy between like-minded individuals always yields the best result.

 So how can you mark Human Achievement Day and help create an achievement culture?